linode/docs/docs/guides/development/java/kotlin-tutorial-basics/index.md

 ### Provide a Default Constructor

 A class always has a primary constructor.
-If you don’t provide one, then Kotlin provides one that doesn’t accept any parameters.
+If you don’t provide one, then Kotlin provides one that doesn't accept any parameters.
 However, you can also specify a constructor in the following way:

     class Rectangle(height: Int, width: Int) {
       var Height: Int = height